RichCWilkerson/Consulting_Notes/Marketing/Pitch.md

+Background:
+- bachelors in Dec 2011
+- born 11/11/1988 -> 37 today
+- graduated high school 2007

 # Pitch

 Hi, my name is Christian like the religion, and I’m currently a Lead Android Developer at Neiman Marcus with over 13 years of experience in mobile application development across industries like FINANCE, LUXURY RETAIL, AUTOMOTIVE, and TRAVEL.

-In my current role I was tasked with modernizing and scaling the app,
+At Neiman Marcus, I was brought in to modernize and scale the app.
-1. I architected and implemented a scalable Android app using Clean Architecture and MVVM, working with the team to identify module boundaries, then breaking the codebase into feature-based Gradle modules -> improving feature release cycles and reducing build times by about 30%.
+I:
+- Re‑architected the app into Clean Architecture with feature‑based Gradle modules, which sped up builds and made releases more predictable.
-3. To modernize the UI, I introduced Jetpack Compose, starting with a hybrid XML + Compose approach before fully migrating new features, which cut UI development time and improved design parity with Figma.
+- Led the move to Jetpack Compose, starting with a hybrid XML+Compose approach and then fully composing new features, which cut UI development time and improved design parity with Figma.
-5. On the backend side, I implemented secure payment and authentication flows using tokenization, SSL pinning, and biometric verification, and
-6. improved app performance by reducing load times by about 25% through lazy loading, image optimization with Coil, and background initialization.
+- Improved performance and stability by profiling with Android Studio and Firebase, then introducing lazy loading, Coil for images, and better background initialization.
-7. I’ve also set up CI/CD pipelines using Github Actions, ensuring smooth, automated testing and deployments across QA and production.
-8. Along the way, I’ve mentored developers, conducted code reviews, and helped shape best practices across the team.
+- Hardened security with SSL pinning, token-based auth, and biometrics, and set up CI with GitHub Actions for automated testing.

+Before that, at Ally Bank, I worked on the "One Ally" ecosystem, bringing banking, auto, investing, and mortgage into a single app.
+There I:
+- Implemented secure login and authentication flows combining biometrics with MFA, ensuring compliance with FDIC, GFCR, and CFPB.
+- Built modular, Kotlin-based features for account management, fund transfers, and bill pay using MVVM, Coroutines, Retrofit, and Room with Jetpack Compose.
+- mobile check deposit

-I really enjoy building useful and engaging mobile experiences that solve real user problems.
+I really enjoy collaborating with other engineers to build useful and engaging mobile experiences that solve real user problems.
-As my current project wraps up, I’m now looking for my next challenge, and I believe [Client/Company Name] would be a fantastic place to continue growing my career and contributing to meaningful innovation in mobile development.
+As my current project wraps up, I’m now looking for my next challenge, and I believe [Client/Company Name] would be a fantastic place to continue growing my career and contribute.